a2gs/ConvDesconv/README.md

 # ConvDesconv
-Convert a binary file to HEX ASCII values and desconvert to binary again
+Convert a binary file to HEX ASCII values and desconvert to binary again.

 Usage:
 ./conv BINARY_File.bin > out